facjure/mesh/README.md

 ## Status

-0.2.x
+0.2.x.
 Unstable.
+Incomplete, etc.,

-Incomplete.
-I'm still in the process of porting several sass grid+typo libraries to gain a better understanding of a flexible api for Clojurescript.
+I'm in the process of porting sass libraries before settling on the core apis for Clojurescript.

 ## License